adamchainz/flake8-tidy-imports/README.rst

 Config for rule I201 (see below).
 A map where each line is a banned import string, followed by '=', then the message to use when encountering that banned import.
 Note that despite the name, you can ban imported objects too, since the syntax is the same, such as ``decimal.Decimal``.
+There is also a special directive to ban a preselected list of removed/moved modules between Python 2 and Python 3.
+It can be turned on by adding ``{python2to3}`` to the list of ``banned-modules``.

-Whilst it can be passed on the commandline, it's much easier to configure it in your config file, such as ``setup.cfg`` - for example:
+Whilst it can be passed on the commandline, it's much easier to configure it in your config file, such as ``setup.cfg``, for example:

 .. code-block:: ini

     [flake8]
     banned-modules = mock = use unittest.mock!
                      urlparse = use six.moves.urllib.parse!
+                     {python2to3}

 Rules
 -----